rimkute/blog/index.md

 My work centers on the junction of AI, autonomy, energy, and critical minerals, framed through questions like:

-- How do we make systems observable and robust enough for real industrial and public-infrastructure use?
+- How do we make systems observable and robust enough for real industrial and public-infrastructure use.
-- How do critical minerals and manufacturing constraints reshape what is actually buildable?
+- How do critical minerals and manufacturing constraints reshape what is actually buildable.
-- How should boards and CEOs think about security and resilience as part of capital allocation?
+- How should boards and CEOs think about security and resilience as part of capital allocation.

 If this is the world you are working in and you want to think through it together, 🤝 [let’s talk](https://www.linkedin.com/in/belmanco).